New York police arrest man over attack on Asian woman in hate crime case | Law-Order

 New York police arrest man over attack on Asian woman in hate crime case

-The New York Police Department's Hate Crimes Force had been looking for the assailant since Monday afternoon, after a man punched and kicked a 65-year-old woman, knocked her to the ground, and stamped at least three times on her head.
+The NYPD's Hate Crimes Force had been looking for the assailant since Monday afternoon, after a man punched and kicked a 65-year-old woman, knocked her to the ground and stamped at least three times on her head.
 He also made anti-Asian statements.
 Videos posted on social media showed witnesses at the scene did not try to protect her and one man shut the door of a nearby building while the attacker casually walked away.

+The police also confirmed that the victim sustained a serious physical injury.
 The incident, which happened on a street in midtown Manhattan, is one among many rising hate crimes against Asian Americans.
 Such crimes rose by 149% in 2020 in 16 major cities compared with 2019, according to the Center for the Study of Hate and Extremism.
-The NYPD did not immediately respond to a Reuters request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)